 Your commitment will require at least as much time as you dedicate to a traditional class.
 College of the Redwoods instructors are required to provide at least 54 hours of "work" during the semester for each unit of credit.
-Since this is a 4-unit course (3 Lecture unit and 1 Lab unit), you should expect to spend at least 162 hours on this course this semester.
-This works out to about 13 hours of effort on average each week including about 3 hours per week for the lab.
+Since this is a 4-unit course, you should expect to spend at least 216 hours on this course this semester.
+This works out to about 17 hours of effort on average each week with the 3 hours per week for the lab.
 Additionally, while I try to keep the workload evenly distributed during the semester, there may be some weeks which require more time than others depending on which assignments or activities are assigned that particular week.